DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

-<74> Justin Beland.
+<75> J. Beland.
 Bayesian Optimization Algorithms for High-Dimensional Problems and Robust Design.
 PhD Thesis, University of Toronto, 2025.

+<74> EL.
+Ntantis, V. Xezonakis.
+Discrete Adjoint Optimization for Improved Aerodynamics Using the Spalart-Allmaras Model.
+International Review on Modelling and Simulations, 2025.

 <73> H. Blumhoefer, A. Sharma.
 Numerical Simulation of Tornado-Like Vortices: Swirl Ratio Optimization.
 AIAA Aviation Forum, 2025.